jonathan-laurent/KaTie/README.md

   agent_id{a}, agent_id{b}, agent_id{c}
 ```

-More precisely, for a given random seed, the query outputs the following:
+More precisely, on a specific trace corresponding to a specific random seed, the query outputs the following:

 ```
 "_init_", 0, "r1", 1.7935983629643002, "r2", 1.8114148430106074, 0, 2, 3